crypticterminal/dow-j.github.io/_posts/2018-03-23-web-application-penetration-testing-methodology.md

 ### Business Logic

 Discovering flaws in business logic requires you, as the attacker, to have a decent fundemental understanding of the target application.
-Once you know the way the application is intended to be used you can start to reason how I could be exploited.
+Once you know the way the application is intended to be used you can start to reason how it could be exploited.
 When testing for business logic flaws refer back to areas of the application where you as the user are expected to complete a series of actions in a certain order (e.g. password reset form, order form, etc.) and try executing those actions out of order.

 Further, you should check if a user is able to enter unrealistic values into certain inputs fields within the application (e.g. a fitness app where a user is expected to enter the amount of miles run)?